© Crown copyright 2021

 the visit can take place at a window

-Some providers have used temporary outdoor structures – sometimes referred to as ‘visiting pods’ – which are enclosed to some degree but are still outside the main building of the home.
+Some providers have used temporary outdoor structures, sometimes referred to as ‘visiting pods’, which are enclosed to some degree but are still outside the main building of the home.
 These can be used.
-Where this is not possible, a dedicated room such as a conservatory (ie wherever possible, a room that can be entered directly from outside) can be used.
-In both of these cases, providers must ensure that:
+Where this is not possible, a dedicated room such as a conservatory (this means, wherever possible, a room that can be entered directly from outside) can be used.
+In both these cases, providers must ensure that:

-the visiting space is used by only one resident and visiting party at a time, and is subject to regular enhanced cleaning between each visit
+the visiting space is used by only one resident (accompanied if appropriate by an essential care giver) and visiting party at a time, and is subject to regular enhanced cleaning between each visit

 the visitor enters the space from outside wherever possible